symbol/symbol-docs/source/sdk/overview.rst

 Overview
 ########

-The NEM2 Software Development Kit is the primary software development tool to create NEM2 components, like more tools, libraries or applications.
-All, or almost all, components should use **NEM2-SDK** instead of raw API.
+The NEM2 Software Development Kit is the primary software development tool to create NEM2 components, such as additional tools, libraries or applications.
+Almost all, if not all, components should use **NEM2-SDK** instead of raw API.

 .. warning::  The SDKs methods could change until it reaches the stable version 1.0.0.

-The new SDK enables the developers to focus on their product rather than the NEM2 Blockchain specific API details due to its higher abstraction.
+The new SDK enables developers to focus on their product rather than on the NEM2 Blockchain specific API details due to its higher abstraction.

-NEM2-SDK share the same design/architecture between programming languages to accomplish the next properties:
+NEM2-SDK shares the same design/architecture between programming languages to accomplish the next properties:

-* **Fast language adaptation**: There is a library for Java, but you needed it for C# for example, because both SDKs share the same design, you can re-write the library faster, just adapting the syntax to your language.
-Also applies to examples, projects, applications...
+* **Fast language adaptation**: There is a library for Java, but you need it for C# for example, because both SDKs share the same design, you can re-write the library faster, just adapting the syntax to your language.
+It also applies to examples, projects, applications...

-* **Cohesion/shared knowledge cross NEM developers**: Be able to change between projects that use NEM, sharing the same design accompanied by best practices.
+* **Cohesion/shared knowledge cross NEM developers**: Be able to change between projects that use NEM, sharing the same design accompanied by the best practices.

-* **Fast SDK updates**: Migrating one improvement from a NEM2-SDK implementation to the rest is faster.
+* **Fast SDK updates**: Migrating any improvement from a NEM2-SDK implementation to the rest is faster.

-* **Fewer bugs**: If some bug appears in one language, it is faster to check and fix it.
+* **Fewer bugs**: If any bug appears in one language, it is faster to check and fix it.

 The best way to learn about the SDKs is through :doc:`guides <../guides/overview>`, we encourage you to check them.